 - It's a perfect light dessert topped with coconut whipped cream!

-Gluten Free Flour - I use Bob's Red Mill 1-to-1 Flour Blend for most of my recipes.
+- Gluten Free 1-to1 Flour Blend - I use Bob's Red Mill 1-to-1 Flour Blend for most of my recipes.
 I think it works great for cakes.
 You can use the flour blend of your choice, but make sure it contains xanthan gum.

 How to make a strawberry upside down cake

-- Step 6 - Spoon the cake batter onto the strawberries to avoid disturbing the pattern.
+STEP 3: Spoon the batter onto the strawberry slices, being careful not to disturb the pattern.

-- Step 7 - Spread the batter into an even layer with an offset spatula.
+STEP 4: Spread the batter into an even layer with an offset spatula.
+Bake!

 This cake is best served the day it is baked.
 But if you do have leftovers, store them in the refrigerator in an airtight container.
 The cake will stay good for 3-4 days.